 Departing from the World War II settings of previous entries in the series, Modern Warfare transported players into a contemporary military conflict, delivering a gripping narrative that felt both timely and immersive.
 The game’s intense single-player campaign, characterized by cinematic storytelling and memorable characters like Captain Price, set a new standard for narrative-driven shooters.

 However, it was the multiplayer mode that solidified Modern Warfare‘s legacy.
-With a robust progression system with customizable load-outs, perks, and killstreak rewards, and the Prestige system, it revolutionized online multiplayer gaming.
+With a robust progression system with customizable load-outs, perks, killstreak rewards, and the Prestige system that lets you brag to all your friends how many times you started over, it revolutionized online multiplayer gaming.

 Introducing these features created a more personalized and engaging experience, laying the foundation for many of the competitive online shooters that followed.
 The impact of Modern Warfare extended beyond gaming, influencing popular culture and shaping the future direction of the Call of Duty franchise.